 As leaders, early adopters have a great understanding of the technology landscape both inside and outside of their company.
 They also have a higher tolerance for risk and a greater ability to see the potential of new technology than most of their colleagues.

-We typically recognize B2B early adopters by these signs:
+We typically recognize early adopters by these traits:

 - They’re actively looking for a competitive edge.

 - They have the ability to find new uses for a technology.

-- Sometimes they exert some kind of technological leadership in their companies (although they may not be in a leadership position);
+- They exert some sort of technological leadership in their companies (although they might not be in a leadership position).